ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 end)
 ```

-Each item in the panel that is clicked on will be set as the active cosmetic item, unless it is the same item previously selected.
+Each item in the panel that is clicked on will be set as the active cosmetic item unless it is the same item previously selected.
 If it was the same item previously selected, then it is removed from the player's character.
 The state of the current active item for a category is tracked to handle the visual side of it in the UI.

 #### Update CreateCosmeticItemsUI Function